-This Circular is furnished in connection with the solicitation of proxies by the management of Sprott Inc. (the "Corporation") for use at the annual and special meeting of shareholders of the Corporation (the "Meeting") to be held on Friday, May 5, 2023 at 12:00 p.m.
+This Circular is furnished in connection with the solicitation of proxies by the management of Sprott Inc. (the "Corporation") for use at the annual meeting of shareholders of the Corporation (the "Meeting") to be held on Wednesday, May 8, 2024 at 12:00 p.m.
 (Toronto time) and at any adjournment(s) or postponement(s) thereof, for the purposes set out in the foregoing Notice of Meeting (the "Notice").